 Large Buildings Required to Benchmark

-The City of Saint Paul's new Energy Benchmarking ordinance requires that owners of multi-family and commercial properties 100,000 square feet and larger must benchmark energy and water use by June 1, 2020; properties 50,000 square feet and larger must comply by June 1, 2021.
+The City of Saint Paul's Energy Benchmarking ordinance requires that owners of multi-family and commercial properties 50,000 square feet and larger must benchmark energy and water use by June 1, 2021.

 - Race to Reduce

 The Race to Reduce is a recognition program for owners and operators of large commercial, multifamily, and public buildings who commit to maximizing energy efficiency with operations and maintenance-based solutions.

 Benchmarking is the ongoing review of building energy and water use, over time and relative to peers.
 It allows owners and occupants to understand their building’s energy and water performance and identify opportunities to cut waste.
 Building owners/operators can benchmark their energy and water usage using the free online tool, ENERGY STAR Portfolio Manager.